 When your thumb is hurting, swollen or weak, it doesn’t take long to realize how much you depend on it.
 Suddenly, your grip isn’t strong enough to open a pickle jar.
 And when you try to turn a doorknob, it increases the pain in your hand.

 You may wonder why your thumb hurts and what you can do about it.
 There are different causes of hand and thumb joint pain, but arthritis is a common reason – especially as you get older.
-On a more positive note, there are effective treatments to help manage your symptoms.
-Below, we share information about thumb arthritis, symptoms, causes and treatments.
+The most common location of thumb arthritis is in the joint at the base of your thumb.
+This joint is called the basal joint or the carpometacarpal (CMC) joint of the thumb, which is why thumb arthritis is often referred to as basal joint arthritis or CMC arthritis.

-What is thumb arthritis?
-Soreness and swelling in your thumb joint
+Basal thumb arthritis causes soreness and swelling in your thumb joint

 Arthritis refers to pain, and often swelling, in your joints.
 Joints are the places where your bones connect together and move.
 You have about 350 joints in your body, and you can have arthritis in any of them.
 However, it’s most common in the hands, hips and knees.